Data effective 1/3/20. Offers and availability may vary by location and are subject to change.

 **Sports Extra adds $10 a month

-If you’re looking for more focused coverage, PlayStation Vue will still give you access to locally or nationally broadcasted games and comes rolled up in a convenient cord-cutting package.
+If you’re looking for more focused coverage, Sling TV will give you affordable access to nationally broadcast games and comes rolled up in a convenient cord-cutting package.
 If either of these sounds good, scroll down to find out the pros and cons of the service or others we think might fit the bill.

 #1 DISH with NBA League Pass